 This file will usually be condensed into a single line, with the values encrypted.

-If these values are removed or incorrect, the CCM service may fail to start.
-To correct this, ensure all configuration is present and correct and then restart the CCM service.
+If these values are removed or incorrect, the Chocolatey Central Management service may fail to start.
+To correct this, ensure all configuration is present and correct and then restart the Chocolatey Central Management service.

 Get-Service -Name chocolatey-central-management | Restart-Service